ManojBR105/Teensy-4.0_digital_parallel_read-write/README.md

 |    16    |   uint16_t   |     2     |6~7ns| 24,25,26,27,6,7,8,9,32|
 |    24    |   uint32_t   |     3     | 10ns| 24,25,26,27,29,32,33  |

-Again no_of_ports affects the speed.
+Again number of ports affects the speed.
 Speed of 16-bit and 24-bit speed can be improved to 3ns and 7ns by using pins on the backside of the board(24,25,26,27 to be specific).

-#### safe_write_xbit(data);
+### safe_write_xbit(data);
-This method is same as write but it doesn't affect other pins.
-But it does it at the cost of the speed.
+This method is same as write but it doesn't affect other pins.<br/> But it does it at the cost of the speed.
  |No_of_bits|Speed|
  |:--------:|:---:|